Musical saw: Types

 Sawists often use standard wood-cutting saws, although special musical saws are also made.
 As compared with wood-cutting saws, the blades of musical saws are generally wider, for range, and longer, for finer control.
 They do not have set or sharpened teeth, and may have grain running parallel to the back edge of the saw, rather than parallel to the teeth.
 Some musical saws are made with thinner metal, to increase flexibility, while others are made thicker, for a richer tone, longer sustain, and stronger harmonics.

 A typical musical saw is 5 in wide at the handle end and 1 in wide at the tip.
 Such a saw will generally produce about two octaves, regardless of length.
 A bass saw may be over 6 in at the handle and produce about two-and-a-half octaves.
 There are also musical saws with 3–4 octaves range, and new improvements have resulted in as much as 5 octaves note range.
 Two-person saws, also called "misery whips", can also be played, though with less virtuosity, and they produce an octave or less of range.

 Most sawists use cello or violin bows, using violin rosin, but some may use improvised home-made bows, such as a wooden dowel.

 Producers

 Musical saws have been produced for over a century, primarily in the United States, but also in Scandinavia, Germany, France (Lame sonore) and Asia.

 United States

 In the early 1900s, there were at least ten companies in the United States manufacturing musical saws.
-These saws ranged from: familiar steel varieties or premium, gold-plated saws worth hundreds of dollars.
+These saws ranged from familiar steel varieties to premium, gold-plated saws worth hundreds of dollars.
 However, with the start of World War II the demand for metals made the manufacture of saws too expensive and many of these companies went out of business.
 By the year 2000, only three companies in the United States – Mussehl & Westphal, Charlie Blacklock, and Wentworth – were making saws.
 In 2012, a company called Index Drums started producing a saw that had a built-in transducer in the handle, called the "JackSaw".